maschinendeck/kommandozentrale/README.md

 ### Webserver
 You need to serve the `web` folder.
-You can do this with the Simple Python HTTPServer.
-CD to `web` and run the following command:
-`python -m http.server 8080`
+You can do this with the Simple Python HTTPServer. `cd` to `web` and run the following command: `python -m http.server 8080`.
 Now you can visit the Control Panel on `http://localhost:8080/`